WheelPower: History

 The organisation was founded by the late Professor Sir Ludwig Guttmann, who revolutionised the treatment of people with spinal cord injury at Stoke Mandeville Hospital in the late 1940s.
 Guttmann began using sport as a vital part of the rehabilitation of Second World War veterans and in 1948 he set up a competition between sports clubs and other hospitals to coincide with the London Olympic Games.

 From those early days a worldwide sports movement has developed for not only those with spinal injuries but also many other different types of disability.

 In 1952 competitors from the Netherlands took part in the competition, giving an international notion to the movement.

 In 1960, the Olympics were held in Rome, and Guttmann brought 400 wheelchair athletes to the Olympic city to compete.
 Although officially called the 9th Annual International Stoke Mandeville Games, the Paralympics were born.
 The first Winter Paralympics were held in Örnsköldsvik, Sweden in 1976.

 Since 1988, the Summer Paralympics have been held in the conjunction with the Olympic Games in the same host city and this practice was adopted in 1992 for the Winter Paralympics.

 The name Paralympics derives from the Greek "para" ("beside" or "alongside") and thus refers to a competition held in parallel with the Olympic Games.
 No relation with paralysis or paraplegia was intended.

 WheelPower

 Since the early days of Guttmann, WheelPower has developed a range of sports activities and nowadays works with Sports Associations.

+WheelPower employs Physical Activity Advisors, often those who have been successful Para sports athletes, to work in many of the U.K. Spinal Injuries Units.